Gaeboo Achyok: Conflict with the Bhutanese

-Soon after these developments, the Bhutanese lamas began to exert pressure on the Lepchas, aided by their regional fortress at Daling, which was probably an old Lepcha fort usurped by the Bhutanese in the conflict of 1650s.
-In late 1668 Gaeboo Achyok went to Lhasa to seek assistance from the 5th Dalai Lama, and had an audience with him; Bhutanese expansions had triggered a separate conflict with the Tibetans on multiple fronts and he expected a favorable response.
-Two months later, Tibet sent multiple columns of army to invade Bhutan in support of Achyok as well as a certain Nyingma lama of Merak.
+Soon afterward, the Bhutanese Lamas began to exert pressure on the Lepchas, aided by their regional fortress at Daling, which was probably an old Lepcha fort usurped by the Bhutanese in the war of 1650s.

+In 1668, Gaeboo Achyok sought assistance from His Holiness the 5th Dalai Lama, and had an audience with him at Lhasa.
+Bhutanese expansions had triggered conflicts with the Tibetans on multiple fronts.
+He expected a favorable response.

+Two months later, Tibet sent multiple columns of its army to invade Bhutan in support of Achyok, as well as a certain Nyingma lama of Merak.

-The invasion was not successful for Tibet (as well as Achyok, by extension) and the troops were withdrawn.
+The invasion was unsuccessful for Tibet — and for Achyok, by extension — and the troops had to be withdrawn.

 An armistice was called by the lamas of Tashilhunpo and other monasteries.

 In the post-war negotiations, both Tibet and Bhutan claimed Achyok's territory as theirs.
-Finally, a peace treaty was signed in 1669 — status-quo was to be observed till 1675.
+Finally, a peace treaty was signed in 1669 which called for observation of the status-quo till 1675.

 Death

-Early in 1675, Gaeboo Achyok informed the Tibetans that the Bhutanese were secretly preparing for an all-out offensive against him before the expiry of the peace treaty.
-While routine border incursions were commonplace, this was an unprecedented development and the Dalai Lama ordered a preemptive attack, which was carried out, burning a frontier outpost at Tendung (var.
-Steng gdung rdzong).
+Early in 1675, Achyok informed the Tibetans that the Bhutanese were secretly preparing for an all-out offensive against him before the expiry of the peace treaty.

+While routine border incursions were commonplace, this was an unprecedented development and the Dalai Lama ordered a preemptive attack, which was carried out, burning a frontier outpost at Tendung.

-Protracted diplomatic negotiations including on the status of Achyok's territory followed at Phari (var.
+Protracted diplomatic negotiations, including on the status of Achyok's territory, followed at Phari (var.
 Phag Ri), with Bhutan claiming all rights to Achyok's territory.

-By the ninth month of 1675, Dalai Lama had unwillingly conceded to Bhutan's hardball tactics but stopped all border-trade with Bhutan.
+By September 1675, His Holiness the Dalai Lama had unwillingly conceded to Bhutan's hardball tactics.
+However, in return, he stopped all border-trade with Bhutan.

-Faced with local rebellions, the Bhutanese armies had already launched military operations under the commandership of Mgron-gnyer Rdor-legs-pa and Phyag-mdzod-pa A'u Drung but initially, they proved to be little effective; Achyok had even managed to capture the frontier outpost of Daling.
-Rituals were held in Punakha and by the third month of 1676, the fort was taken back and territories annexed — Gaeboo Achyok was captured and executed.
+The stoppage of border trade appears to have fomented local rebellions which was capitalized by Achyok.
+In response, Bhutan launched military operations but they proved to be little effective with Achyok capturing the frontier outpost of Daling.

+Rituals were held in Punakha for the vitalization of Bhutan's forces and by the third month of 1676, the fort was taken back.

+Gaeboo Achyok was captured and executed while his territories were annexed.
 His head and arms were reportedly paraded in public after being staked in a pole.

 Gyalsey Tenzin Rabgye even composed a poem of compassion, deeming Achyok to have committed great evil.

 Aftermath

 With a new regent at helm of affairs in Tibet, Bhutan's capture of Achyok's territories was not favorably received.

-War preparations were initiated, and months later, Tibet would mount the largest ever invasion of Bhutan with eleven columns of army aiming to besiege them from all sides.
+War preparations were initiated, and months later, Tibet would mount the largest ever invasion of Bhutan with eleven columns of its army aiming to besiege them from all sides.
 Tibet fared better than previous attempts but were yet again warded off.

 Finally, in 1679, another peace deal was agreed upon and the frontiers settled.
 Tibetan records mention nothing about this conflict or the deal.

-However, the massive expansion of Gelugpa Monastery came soon, in what has been since interpreted as a deterrent to Bhutanese expansionism.
+However, the massive expansion of the Gelugpa Monastery of His Holiness the Dalai Lama came soon after, in what has been since interpreted as a deterrent to Bhutanese expansionism.